MediciHouse07/Learning_Records/CS22nine.md

 - visualize classification problem in 2 D chart ad 1 D chart
 - supervised learning, x and y are given to train
 - 1 lane road, 2 lane road, intersection

+# Lecture 2

+2022/09/22

+0000<->1500

+- input training set output a hypothesis
+- how to represent hypothesis
+- notations
+- how to choose parameter theta